Viewer sends 6abc photo cards from 1973

-Viewer Erica Abel, who currently lives in New Haven, Connecticut, took a school field trip to WPVI on June 7, 1973.
+Viewer Erica Abel, who currently lives in Connecticut, took a school field trip to WPVI on June 7, 1973.

 She met Larry Ferrari, Bob McLean, and Connie Roussin, Philadelphia broadcasting legends who all gave her signed photos cards.